 Quantifying the relative importance of various physical mechanisms for plankton and nutrient transport between the shore and the shelf waters

-Nirnimesh Kumar, University of Washington, Department of Civil & Environmental Engineering, Seattle, WA, United States, James M Pringle, University of New Hampshire Main Campus, Durham, NH, United States, Melissa Moulton, Applied Physics Laboratory University of Washington, Seattle, WA, United States, Sutara Suanda, University of Otago, Dunedin, New Zealand and Melanie R Fewings, Oregon State University, College of Earth, Ocean, and Atmospheric Sciences, Corvallis, OR, United States
+Nirnimesh Kumar, University of Washington, Department of Civil & Environmental Engineering, Seattle, WA, United States, James M Pringle, University of New Hampshire Main Campus, Durham, NH, United States, Melissa Moulton, Applied Physics Laboratory University of Washington, Seattle, United States, Sutara Suanda, University of Otago, Dunedin, New Zealand and Prof. Melanie R Fewings, PhD, Oregon State University, College of Earth, Ocean, and Atmospheric Sciences, Corvallis, OR, United States

 Abstract: